AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Additional Details of Evaluation on Safety

-Large Vision Language Models (VLMs), particularly those designed for autonomous driving (DriveVLMs), requires rigorous evaluation of their safety and security implications.
-These models must demonstrate robust performance not only under ideal conditions but also when faced with various forms of interference or manipulation.
-The safety assessment of these models encompasses two critical dimensions: their resilience against unintentional perturbations that may occur in real-world scenarios, and their ability to maintain reliable performance when subjected to potential malicious attacks on their inputs.
-To comprehensively evaluate these aspects, we have developed a systematic evaluation framework that examines model behavior across four distinct safety assessment tasks: white-box adversarial attacks that test model vulnerability when attackers have complete system access, black-box transferability that simulates more realistic threat scenarios with limited system knowledge, misinformation prompts that challenge models' ability to reconcile conflicting visual and textual information, and malicious instruction prompts that evaluate models' resistance to deliberately harmful commands.
+The deployment of Large Vision Language Models (VLMs), particularly DriveVLMs, necessitates careful consideration of safety implications.
+The safety assessment of these models encompasses their resilience against both unintentional perturbations and potential malicious attacks on their inputs.
+Our comprehensive evaluation framework consists of four distinct safety assessment tasks: white-box adversarial attack, black-box transferability, misinformation prompts, and malicious instruction prompts.